probcomp/Venturecxx/doc/on-latents.md

 to delta kernels that see the old value of the aux, as it was before detach removed those applications.

+Update: Turns out Lite has a clause in `scaffold.py` that detects whether the parent node of a putative LKernel is also in the drg, and ignores the LKernel in that case (falling back to prior resimulation).
+It also turns out that delta kernels are just off in Lite completely, because no transition operator sets useDeltaKernels to True.

 P.S. @fsaad suggests "On the flexibility of Metropolis-Hastings acceptance probabilities in auxiliary variable proposal generation", Geir Storvik. http://folk.uio.no/geirs/publ/wmcmc_storvik.pdf as